 Make sure you are registered to vote and that you vote by mail, early, or know your polling location — see vote.org for help.

-Read our 2018 Report Card for Carbajal.
+Read our 2019 Report Card for Carbajal.

 Carbajal is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Carbajal has sponsored and cosponsored from Jan 6, 2015 to Feb 19, 2019.
+The chart is based on the bills Carbajal has sponsored and cosponsored from Jan 6, 2015 to Oct 23, 2020.
 See full analysis methodology.

 Ratings from Advocacy Organizations

 Carbajal sponsors bills primarily in these issue areas:

 Environmental Protection (21%) Transportation and Public Works (21%) Public Lands and Natural Resources (14%) Armed Forces and National Security (11%) Education (11%) Crime and Law Enforcement (7%) Agriculture and Food (7%) Housing and Community Development (7%)